nhatofo/udacity_dl/README.md

 ### Prerequisites

-AWS accout provisioned with redshift database instance, S3 bucket,  and IAM role with admin level access to connect a redshift cluster and perform above listed operations. and python 3.x, (local or cloud based) to run the scripts.
+AWS accout provisioned with, S3 bucket,  and IAM role with admin level access to connect a S3 and perform above listed operations, use apache spark as data processing tool. and python 3.x, (local or cloud based) to run the scripts.

 ### Installing